Elmer Rice: Career

 Rice's second hit (after The Adding Machine) proved to be his most lasting literary accomplishment.
 Originally entitled Landscape with Figures, Street Scene (1929), later the subject of an opera by Kurt Weill, won the Pulitzer Prize for Drama for its realistic chronicle of life in the slums.
 "With fifty characters casually strolling through it," Brooks Atkinson wrote, "it looked like an improvisation...Based on the facade of a house at 25 West 65th Street, which Rice selected as typical, the tall massive setting caught the tone and humanity of a decaying brownstone."
 The script had been rejected by most producers who read it, and director George Cukor abandoned it as un-stageable after the second day of rehearsals.
-Rice took over the direction himself and proved that it was highly stageworthy, if unconventional in its narrative style and disorienting naturalism.
+Rice took over the direction himself and proved that it was highly stage worthy, if unconventional in its narrative style and disorienting naturalism.
 Like The Adding Machine, the play's break with the conventions of stage realism was part of its appeal.

 Rice's plays of the 1930s included The Left Bank (1931), a comedy dramatizing an expatriate's superficial attempt to escape from American materialism in Paris, and Counsellor-at-Law (1931), a vigorous work that drew a realistic picture of the legal profession for which Rice had been trained.
 (The latter play is probably more frequently revived in regional theatres than any of Rice's other plays.)
 In that decade, he also wrote two novels and enjoyed a lucrative period in Hollywood, writing screenplays.
 His time in Hollywood was not without its friction, though, as he was looked upon by many studio heads as one of "those Eastern Reds."

 The Depression-inspired, anti-capitalist We, the People (1933) was a play particularly close to Rice's heart.
 It dealt with "the misfortunes of a typical skilled workman and his family, helplessly engulfed in the tide of national adversity," as its author described it.
 Rice engaged an activist-minded cast and noted set designer Aline Bernstein to design the fifteen different sets that the ambitious play called for.
 We, the People failed amid what Rice called "agitated" reviews.
 A 1932 trip to the Soviet Union and to Germany, where he heard Hitler and Goebbels speak, provided material for Rice's next plays.
 The Reichstag fire trial is an element in Judgement Day (1934), and conflicting American and Soviet ideologies form the subject of the conversation-piece Between Two Worlds (1934).